 Operated by AIDA Cruises, the Aida Vita is identical to her sister ship Aida Aura.
 She was completed in 2002, is nearly 43,000 gross tonnage, 665.52ft in length and 92.19ft in width.
 She can travel at 21 knots and can accommodate 1,266 passengers and 426 crew.
 Originally using London as her port of registry, the Aida Vidais now registered in Genoa, Italy.

 On my way to Woodside I also took some photos of Hamilton Square, the Town Hall, Cenotaph and railway station.
 You can view my photos on YouTube or Flickr.
+The video is also at the top of this post.
 Also at Woodside I took some photos and videos of two old trams which are operated by the Merseyside Transport Trust and run from Woodside Ferry Terminal to their museum.
 You can view the photos/videos on YouTube or the photos on Flickr.